UnluckyDjentleman/threejs/readme.md

 # What is it

 Here's my experiments with Three.js in Expo.
-But I used other model (t-shirt) here, because porsche returns errors that's hard to inspect (more about it here: https://github.com/pmndrs/react-three-fiber/issues/1972)
+But I used other model (t-shirt) here, because porsche returns errors that's hard to inspect cause of warnings in model validation (more about it here: https://github.com/pmndrs/react-three-fiber/issues/1972)

 ## Link for tutorial